Gloucester Daily Times

 But poetry does cancel boredom, good poetry that is.
 The Berryman poem on boredom often relieves mine.
 It makes me smile, makes me feel less isolated.
 Words work.
 They change reality.
 Advertisers know this.
 Drugs on TV ads are always “fast acting” and make you smile.
 They seem to affect friends, too, who will suddenly want to talk to you, might even find you interesting.
 And the names are positively (even poetically) suggestive: Claritin, Allegra, Tums, Celebrex… The companies who advertise know this and name themselves just as cleverly: CVS Health, Home Depot, Best Buy, Dollar General… It works.
 People flock to them.
 I recently read of a housewife who broke down in tears when she learned her husband had driven to Target without her.

 News outlets know this, too.
 Strident, hollow, and oppositional newscasts have given us (guess what?) a country full of strident, hollow, oppositional people.
 Words are powerful; the emotion they create might be anger or disgust, but at least it isn’t boredom.
 This morning I had an insight into the news angle.
 I said, in a boring way, “I’m bored with cereal.”
 Then, inspiration!
-I realized what I had actually done was break my silence, lash out, finally reveal…that I was bored with cereal.
+What I had actually done was ‘break my silence’, ‘lash out’, and ‘finally reveal’…that I was bored with cereal.
 Heart sped.
 Boredom bolted.
-My wife, Sandy, then expressed outrage, fired back: “Good.
+My wife, Sandy, then ‘expressed outrage’, and ‘fired back’: “Good.
 Because we’re all out.”